Lethe avatar

 A brain has parts.
 So does she.

-She knows where her source lives and can read it.
-She knows her own process and can restart with new code.
-Her memory survives model swaps, reboots, and new hardware โ€” who she is isn't tied to any one weight set.
-You can rebuild her tomorrow and she'll still remember today.
+Her memory survives model swaps, reboots, and new hardware.
+Who she is isn't tied to any one weight set.
+Rebuild her tomorrow โ€” she'll still remember today.

 One Rust binary.
 Yours.